Brett Whiteley House: Life of Brett Whiteley

-Whiteley was one of a collective of writers, musicians, artists and performers that lived, worked, performed and exhibited at the Yellow House at 59 Macleay St, Potts Point from 1970 to 1972.
+Whiteley was one of a collective of writers, musicians, artists and performers that lived, worked, performed and exhibited at the Yellow House at 59 Macleay Street, Potts Point from 1970 to 1972.
 It was established by the artist Martin Sharp in 1970 and inspired by Van Gogh's Yellow House in Arles, France.
 Young artists that participated included George Gittoes, Peter Weir, Jim Sharman and Whiteley.
 It is one of the few remnant buildings associated with the artists' quarter of Potts Point and Kings Cross and the Bohemian period that lasted from the 1930s through to the 1970s.

 Between 1971 and 1975 Brett worked in the sitting room of the house at 1 Walker Street and undertook his larger works at a studio at the Old Gas Works in Waverton (which for a short time he shared with artist Tim Storrier.
 After the house renovations, Brett could work from his Lavender Bay studio in Walker Street.

 In 1974 one of the downstairs flats in the house at 3 Walker Street became home to artist, writer and quiet observer Tom Carment, then 19 years old.
 During the time he spent there, Tom got to know several of his artist neighbours.
 He left before the year was up and artist Peter Kingston soon moved in.
 Kingston - known to his friends as "Kingo" - already knew many of the personalities of the Lavender Bay scene.
 In 1970 he had made an experimental film called "Brett and butter and jam on his face" that featured Whiteley.
 A modest inheritance on the death of his father allowed Kingston to buy the lower level of the house at 3 Walker Street in 1974.
 Later he bought the top level and combined his living and studio spaces.
 Kingston was invited to assist fellow artist Martin Sharp in giving Luna Park, at the south-eastern end of the bay, a pop art makeover.
 Friends since school days, Sharp and Kingston shared an enthusiasm and nostalgia for the joyous fairground art of Arthur Barton, one of Luna Park's original artists.
 Several other artists joined the eruption of creativity at Luna Park in the mid-1970s, including Garry Shead.
 Like Kingston, he was a contributing cartoonist for the controversial satirical magazine "Oz", co-edited by Sharp.
 He also created a series of experimental films featuring several of his friends.
 One, inspired by the character of the Phantom from the comic strip by Lee Falk, was filmed in Lavender Bay and featured Kingston, Wendy Whiteley and a brief appearance by Brett.